Mass812/ups_safety_application/README.md

+NOTE: Per request I am presenting only the earliest version of this app, to display a very base presentation of the applications utility and functionality.

 Why this Project:
 UPS Worldport: Safety Efficiency Platform is an auditing platform used by Ramp D, UPS Worldport Safety!
 The audits are conducted through Team monitoring.
 Counting incidents per event.
 As such multiple counters were implemented to directly mirror operational paperwork.